-Your heat pump is an crucial part of your home because it produces year-round comfort.
-But, like any home comfort system, it’s bound to experience some problems every now and then.
+Your heat pump is an crucial part of your home because it delivers year-round comfort.
+But, like any home comfort system, it’s likely to experience some problems every now and then.

-Let’s examine these issues and how much they might cost to repair, so you’ll have some idea before you contact an HVAC technician.
+Let’s examine these troubles and how much they might cost to fix, so you’ll have some idea before you contact an HVAC technician.
 Some of the most common heat pump repair problems include:

 - Heat pump won’t turn on